kanikas01/liri-node-app/README.md

 # LIRI

 LIRI is a node-based command line app used to search Spotify for songs, Bands in Town for concerts, and OMDB for movies.
-Here is a brief [video walkthrough](https://drive.google.com/open?id=1KspaEDqK7ddoDYIkwo48C4BxMVHr_MAa) describing how to use the app.
+The app itself is written entirely in JavaScript.
+Here is a brief [video walkthrough](https://drive.google.com/open?id=1KspaEDqK7ddoDYIkwo48C4BxMVHr_MAa) describing its use.

 Basic usage is as follows:

 *Use the "Bands in Town" API to search for concerts*
 node liri.js concert-this &lt;artist/band name&gt;